bterwijn/memory_graph/README.md

 This is because `b` is of immutable type 'tuple' so its value gets copied automatically when it is changed.
 And because the function is called with a copy of `c`, its original value is not changed by the function.
 The value of variable `a` is the only value of mutable type that is shared between the root stack frame **'0: \<module>'** and the **'1: add_one'** stack frame of the function so only that variable is affected as a result of the function call.
 The other changes remain confined to the local variables of the ```add_one()``` function.

 ### Block ###
 It is often helpful to temporarily block program execution to inspect the graph.
-For this, you can use the `mg.block()` function:
+For this we can use the `mg.block()` function:

 ```python
 mg.block(fun, arg1, arg2, ...)